lumliolum/lumliolum.github.io/_posts/2026-05-10-icml-submission-experience.md

 I'm also thankful to C because he gave a really good idea on how to generalize our theorems.
 So in real life, suppose I meet C -- I would have just said that you could have picked a lane.

-Note : All reviewers are referred as "he, his" etc. As it is easy to write for me.
+Note : All reviewers are referred as "he, his" etc. It is easy to write for me this way.